JetixWP/really-simple-featured-video/readme.txt

 * ✅ **Change Video Aspect Ratio** - Apply sitewide featured video aspect ratio such as 16:9, 3:2, 1:1 and more.
 * ✅ **Change Video Order at Woo Product CPT** - Set video order at single product pages of WooCommerce Product CPT
 * ✅ **Requests for Theme Compatibility** - We will take requests for additional theme compatibility.
-* ✅ **Priority Support** - Finally we will be able to additionally solve your issues at priority and faster response times.
+* ✅ **Priority Support** - Solving your problems are our priority with superfast response times.

 More features to come in the future, to name a few -

 * ✨ **Elementor support**
 * ✨ **Divi Support**
 * ✨ **Featured Video Blocks for Full Site Editing**
-* ✨ And more
+* ✨ And more in each update..

 <strong>Buy the premium version directly from the free plugin settings, just go to \wp-admin dashboard and then visit Settings >> Really Simple Featured Video >> Addons or mail us at [hello@smalltowndev.com](mailto:hello@smalltowndev.com)</strong>
 OR